Jiaming21/US2SWEdiff/README.rst

    :local:
    :depth: 2

-Option 1: Using the Gradio Interface
+Option 1: Using Gradio Interface
 ------------------------------------

 You can run the Gradio interface in **two ways**: